20main/osmake/README.md

 	make install dir=/path/to/destination

+Multiple install can be done, for example

+	make install dir=/home/opensim/sim1
+    make install dir=/home/opensim/sim2
+    make install dir=/home/opensim/sim3

-Those 2 actions can be run directly like this
+The actions of building and installing can be run in one command

 	make build install dir=/path/to/destination

-Other options available are 'user' and 'group' to specify the user and group owner of the files, then you will need to use sudo.
+Other options available are 'user' and 'group' to specify the user and group owner of the files, in this case you will need to use sudo.
+If user is provided without group, the group will be the same as user.

 For example: